-In this post we will be taking a look at the advantages and disadvantages of the Django framework.
-Since Django is implemented using the MVC design pattern, all advantages and disadvantages of the MVC design pattern are incorporated in Django.
-Along with those, this are a few Django specific matters, and we will be taking a look at them.
+In this article, we are going to discuss the advantages and disadvantages of the Django Framework.
+Since Django was implemented using the MVC design pattern, all the advantages and disadvantages of the MVC design pattern are contained in Django.
+Along with that, these are some Django-specific things, and we’ll take a look at them.

-- It is easy to use and implement and programmers benefit from it since it saves a lot of development time.
-Different components may be worked on simultaneously by different groups of professionals – for example, designers can work on the “view” component while developers or programmers can work on the controller part.
-The DB engineers and admins can use the same time to optimize the entire database, so all three components can be worked on simultaneously.
-From the Django perspective, it means that the different groups (designers, developers, and DB professionals) can simultaneously work on template files, views.py file and models.py file.
+It is easy to use and implement, and programmers benefit from it since it saves a lot of development time.
+Different components may be worked on simultaneously by different groups of professionals – for example, designers can work on the “view” component, while developers or programmers can work on the controller part.
+The DB engineers and admins can use the same time to optimize the entire database, so all three components can work simultaneously.
+From the Django perspective, it means that the different groups (designers, developers, DB professionals, and Python Django Development Company) can simultaneously work on template files, views.py files, and models.py files.

-- Django also supports asynchronous views.py function calls, so responsive web apps and mobile backbends are well supported.
-This saves the end-user's time and provides the user with satisfaction.
+Django also supports asynchronous views.py function calls, so responsive web apps and mobile backbends well supported.
+It saves the end-users time and provides the user with satisfaction.
 One can write JQuery or xmlHttp calls from a given application screen without disturbing it and get a response while the user is busy with something else.

-- Django provides the programmer with 2 excellent classes to handle HTTP(S) protocol – HttpRequest and HttpResponse.
-The views.py functions take an HttpRequest object as a parameter to the function and it returns an instance of the HttpResponse class.
-The APIs provided by these above mentioned classes are so well designed that one can manipulate every aspect of the request and response objects.
+Django provides the programmer with 2 excellent classes to handle HTTP(S) protocol – HttpRequest and HttpResponse.
+The views.py function takes an HttpRequest object as a function parameter and returns an instance of the HttpResponse class.
+The APIs provided by these above classes are so well designed that one can manipulate every aspect of the request and response objects.

 Some of the advantages listed above can also be disadvantages in specific scenarios.
 Let's take a look at the disadvantages.

-- If the programmer wants to create only a few pages for a website, then Django can be a big headache.
-The programmer has to do a lot of overhead activities in order to implement a simple 3 or 4 page website.
-So basically Django is not suitable for small projects.
+- If the programmer wants to make only a couple of pages for an internet site, then Django is often an enormous headache.
+The programmer has got to do tons of overhead activities to implement an easy 3 or 4-page website.
+For small projects, Django is not suitable.
 No point firing a cannon to kill a fly.

-- If the web application being created contains a lot of tables in a relational database and each action in the views.py file is a complex enough to retrieve values from more than one table at once, then Django may come in the way of doing it.
-We mentioned above that it is possible to write SQL statements in Django, but it is not advised to be frequently used.
-In such a scenario a better solution would be to create the web app without using Python Django development, and write all the complex SQL statements and optimize them in the code.
+- If the web application created that contains a lot of tables in a relational database and each action in the views.py file is complex enough to retrieve values from more than one table at once, then Django may come in the way of doing it.
+We mentioned above that it is possible to write a SQL statement in Django, but it is not advisable to use it frequently.
+In such a scenario, a better solution would be to create the web app without using Python Django development And write all the complex SQL statements and optimize them in the code.

 - It has to be kept in mind that not every web/mobile app will fall in line with the MVC pattern.
-Certain web applications (usually ones that are extremely data intensive, like a face recognition system) should be implemented using “Actor” pattern or any other pattern that is appropriate for it.
-Django isn't of much use in such scenarios.
+Certain web applications (usually very data-intensive, such as face recognition systems) must implemented using the “Actor” pattern or any other pattern that suitable for it.
+Django is not very useful in such circumstances.

-Thus, as discussed above, when creating a web application or a mobile app backend or a REST API, we need to first identify if Django would serve our purpose.
-If so, we may use Django, but in case that is not the case, we should not force our app to be implemented using Django.
-It is a matter of design, and hence, a bad judgement at that stage can spoil the entire app
+Thus, as discussed above, when building a web application or mobile application backend.
+Or a REST API, we first need to identify whether Django will serve our purpose.
+If so, we can use Django, but if not, we shouldn’t be forced to implement our application using Django.
+It is a matter of design, and therefore, a bad decision at that stage can ruin the entire application.